 Parents will be asked to accept the offer of a place directly with our school.
 This will not affect your position on any waiting list for a higher preference, or the right to appeal.
-Parents who do not wish to accept the offer, or do not accept the offer within a reasonable time, may have the place withdrawn.
-This may leave your child without a school place.
+If you refuse the offer, or do not accept the offer within a reasonable time, your place may be withdrawn.
+This will leave your child without a school place in September.